AndreArsyan/semtit/README.md

-# Semtit
+# Stigen

-Semtit is a Seminar Title Generator that utilize either AI or good ol' if else conditional statement.
+Stigen is a Seminar Title Generator that utilize either AI or good ol' if else conditional statement.
 Result will be provided via Restful API.

 ## Directory Architecture